UK's FTSE hovers near 1-week lows as Shell falls

 By Atul Prakash

-LONDON, Jan 29 (Reuters) - Britain’s top share index hovered near one-week lows on Thursday, with oil major Royal Dutch Shell weighing on the market after it missed earnings expectations.
+LONDON, Jan 29 (Reuters) - Britain’s top share index hovered near one-week lows on Thursday, with oil major Royal Dutch Shell weighing after it missed earnings expectations.

+Energy shares also came under pressure from subdued oil prices.
+U.S. crude fell to near six-year lows on Wednesday after data showed record stockpiles had built up in the United States.

-The blue-chip FTSE 100 equity index was down 0.5 percent at 6,792.63 points going into the close of the trading session, near its lowest level in around a week.
+The blue-chip FTSE 100 equity index was down 0.6 percent at 6,788.66 points going into the middle of the trading session, near its lowest in around a week.

+The UK Oil and Gas index fell 3.3 percent.
+Oil major BP and Weir Group, which makes valves and pumps for the energy and mining industries, both declined by about 3 percent.

-John Smith, senior fund manager at Brown Shipley, said Shell’s update had disappointed, and the fall in the company’s share price also knocked its rival BP, which fell 2.6 percent.
+John Smith, senior fund manager at Brown Shipley, said Shell’s update had disappointed.

 “Earnings estimates look far too high.
 The real impact of the decline in the oil price will be felt on this year’s earnings, and the dividend will remain under pressure if oil prices do not see a significant recovery soon,” he said.

-Globally, stock markets were also subdued after the Federal Reserve said late on Wednesday that the U.S. economy was expanding “at a solid pace” with strong job gains.
+Global stock markets were also pegged back after the U.S. Federal Reserve said late on Wednesday that the U.S. economy was expanding “at a solid pace” with strong job gains.

 Investors interpreted the comments as a sign that the U.S. central bank remained on track to raise interest rates this year.